decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 Some items you can find include:

-- Doors: By default doors are opened or closed when clicked.
+- **Doors**: By default doors are opened or closed when clicked.
 You can change this behavior to be triggered by buttons, trigger areas, etc.
-- Buttons: When clicked, they play sound and an animation as feedback.
+- **Buttons**: When clicked, they play sound and an animation as feedback.
 Add triggers to make them activate other smart items.
-- Levers: When clicked, they switch between two states.
+- **Levers**: When clicked, they switch between two states.
 Make each position of the lever perform different triggers on other smart items.
-- Chests: Behave similar to doors, by default are opened or closed.
+- **Chests**: Behave similar to doors, by default are opened or closed.
 You can place smaller items inside them.
-- Platforms: Move between two positions.
+- **Platforms**: Move between two positions.
 Use their tween actions to control where they move to, their speed, etc.
-- Trigger area: This is an invisible item that can trigger other smart items when the player walks into its area.
+- **Trigger area**: This is an invisible item that can trigger other smart items when the player walks into its area.

 ## Configure an item